How Much Does a Website Builder Cost? Total Cost of Ownership

 What Factors Affect Website Builder Costs?

-Here are the major cost drivers with their typical price impact:
+Here are 7 major cost drivers with their typical price impact:

 1. E-commerce Functionality (Highest Cost Driver)